peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Parameters:**

 * <code>numberBits</code> - The number of bits to shift.
-Can be negative, in which case this is the same as shiftRight with the absolute value of numberBits.
+Can be negative, in which case this is the same as shiftRight with the absolute value of this parameter.

 **Returns:**